AEFeinstein/Super-2024-Swadge-FW/main/modes/games/GottaGo/ggDocs.md

 - Varying number of urinals
 - Varying quantity of people peeing
 - Varying player character you have to parse (Can wear skirt, be one of 2 heights, etc)
-- Different types of people (Weird, Smelly, wearing a skirt)
+- Different types of people (Weird, Smelly, wearing a skirt, pants around ankles)
-- Different types of urinals (Wide, skinny, low, out of order, dirty)
+- Different types of urinals (Wide, skinny, low, out of order, dirty, floor length)
+- Broken dividers/no dividers
 - Chicken out: Use a stall

 Other